geancarlofd/argocd-helm-deploys/README.md

 - **`redis-appset.yaml`**: Defines an ArgoCD ApplicationSet for deploying the Redis Helm chart across production, staging, and development environments.
 - **`rabbitmq-appset.yaml`**: Defines an ArgoCD ApplicationSet for deploying the RabbitMQ Helm chart with metrics enabled and a Prometheus service monitor configuration.
-- **`grafana-loki-appset.yaml`**: Defines an ArgoCD ApplicationSet for deploying Grafana Loki to manage logs across environments, with configurations for Oracle Buckets.
+- **`grafana-loki-appset.yaml`**: Defines an ArgoCD ApplicationSet for deploying Grafana Loki to manage logs across environments, with configurations for Oracle Buckets Storage.

 ## ApplicationSet Details